GUEST SPEAKER EVENING

 Home of fine coarse and trout fishing

-There are three stretches which are bookable for visiting matches (Fiskerton - Rolleston & East Stoke).
-Two which offer Day Tickets fishing (Fiskerton & Rolleston) and one which enables non members to apply for a Guest season ticket, on part of the famous East Stoke stretch.
+There are three stretches that are bookable for visiting matches (Fiskerton - Rolleston & East Stoke).
+Two which offer Day Tickets fishing (Fiskerton & Rolleston) and one which enables non-members to apply for a Guest season ticket, on part of the famous East Stoke stretch.

-The society also runs annual events and guest speaker evening which are open to non members.
+The Society also runs annual events and guest speaker evenings which are open to non-members.

-Nottingham Piscatorial Society are committed to building an inclusive culture that is intolerant of discrimination, bullying and harassment.
-We create and maintain an environment where our membership feel included, supported and treated fairly.
-We do not tolerate bullying, harassment, discrimination or other negative behaviours by any member or official.
+Nottingham Piscatorial Society is committed to building an inclusive culture that is intolerant of discrimination, bullying, and harassment.
+We create and maintain an environment where our membership feels included, supported, and treated fairly.
+We do not tolerate bullying, harassment, discrimination, or other negative behaviours by any member or official.

 Founded in 1891